 Anesthetics are drugs used to cause complete or partial loss of sensation.
-These drugs are subdivided based on site of action and can either be general or local.
+These drugs are subdivided based on the site of action and can either be general or local.
 General anesthetics can cause central nervous system (CNS) depression to produce loss of pain sensation and consciousness.
 On the other hand, local anesthetics cause the same sensation and feeling in a certain area of the body without producing the systemic effects related to severe CNS depression.

 Table of Contents